pappanna/pappanna.github.io/content/sections/aboutme.md

 I graduated from Harvard University, where I studied Environmental Engineering and Computer Science.
 Before starting my PhD, I worked as a research assistant at Yale School of Management and as an equity research associate at AB Bernstein.

-I am on the 2024-2025 academic job market.

 __[CV](/pdf/apapp_cv.pdf)__ (Updated February 2025)